apiel/zicBox/NOTE.md

 - TODO when pressing mode button in seq view, usually use to show keyboard mode, we could show directional button...

-- TODO have a look at https://github.com/micknoise/Maximilian might use this...

 - TODO rpi0 drum machine